simulot/immich-go/docs/google-takeout.md

-# The Google photos takeout case
+# The Google Photos takeout case
-This project aims to make the process of importing Google photos takeouts as easy and accurate as possible.
+This project aims to make the process of importing Google Photos takeouts as easy and accurate as possible.
 But keep in mind that
 Google takeout structure is complex and not documented.
-Some information may miss or even is wrong.
+Some information may be missed or may even be wrong.

 ## Folders in takeout
-  - The Year folder contains all image taken that year
+  - The Year folder contains all images taken that year
   - Albums are in separate folders named as the album
     - A json file contains the album title
     - The title can be empty
     - The JSON is named in the user's language : metadata.json métadonnées.json, metadatos.json, metadades.json ...
-    - Contains all a album's images, most of the tile
+    - Contains all of an album's images, most of the time
     - Images are also in the year folders if you have them.
   - The trash folder is names in the user's language Trash, Corbeille..
     - Hopefully, the JSON has a Trashed field.